Mobile phone and personal digital device - student use in NT Government schools

-Policy reform for mobile phones in NT Government schools
+Policy reform for mobile phones and personal digital devices in NT Government schools

-The Department of Education is committed to providing a safe learning environment for all students in Territory schools.
+The Department of Education and Training is committed to providing a safe learning environment for all students in NT Government schools.

-• Students from years 7 to 12 can have their mobile phone during the school day but they must be off and away all day - switched off, not accessed, seen, or heard during the school and securely stored.
+• Students from years 7 to 12 can have their mobile phone during the school day but they must be turned off and put away all day - switched off, not accessed, seen, or heard during the school day and securely stored.
 Smart watches must be switched to flight mode.

-The new policy will allow for teachers to permit mobiles only when required for learning purposes, medical reasons or in emergencies to contact emergency services.
+The new policy will allow for schools to consider exemptions for mobiles when required for medical reasons or in emergencies to contact emergency services.

-The existing Personal digital devices in educational environments relates to laptops, computers, music players and handheld games.
-This policy is being updated.
+The Personal digital devices in educational environments policy, relating to laptops, computers, music players and handheld games has been revoked.

 Supporting evidence